 Who is this LinkedIn Optimisation approach designed for?

-The #LinkedWIN LinkedIn optimisation blueprint has been designed for individuals who are experts, specialists, subject matter experts and trusted advisors who are looking for clients.
+The #LinkedWIN LinkedIn optimisation blueprint has been designed for individuals who are specialists, subject matter experts, trusted advisors and leaders who are looking for clients.

 Who is a Trusted Advisor?